cert-manager/cert-manager/design/20221205-memory-management.md

 ![alt text](/design/images/20221205-memory-management/labelsecret.png)

-Observe that altough altogether memory consumption remains quite low, there is a spike corresponding to the initial listing of `Secret`s:
+Observe that although altogether memory consumption remains quite low, there is a spike corresponding to the initial listing of `Secret`s:

 ![alt text](/design/images/20221205-memory-management/transformfunctionsgrafana.png)